NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c02-michelson-assignment.md

     ## [1] -151.542

-**Observations**: - Is Michelson’s estimate of the error (his uncertainty) greater or less than the true error? - The error is greater than the true error. - Make a quantitative comparison between Michelson’s uncertainty and his error. - Michelson’s uncertainty is 51, which is the amount of variation in the measurements that would cause the measurement to be inaccurate.
+**Observations**: - Is Michelson’s estimate of the error (his uncertainty) greater or less than the true error? - The uncertainty error is smaller than the true error, which meant Michelson thought he was more accurate than he actually was. - Make a quantitative comparison between Michelson’s uncertainty and his error. - Michelson’s uncertainty is 51, which is the amount of variation in the measurements that would cause the measurement to be inaccurate.
 However the true error is 151.542, which is significantly larger than 51.
 This might suggest that the method and equipment of measurement likely had more impact that the variation in the measured data due to how old this experiment was (1879).